 - Project management costs are NOT reimbursable as DAC.
-Management costs should be tracked on the Project Worksheet (PW) as a regular cost associated with the project. - Funding for DAC is subject to same cost share as other Public Assistance (PA) funding. - Examples of eligible activities for DAC reimbursement: - " Site inspections. - " Developing detailed site-specific damage description. - " Evaluating Section 406 hazard mitigation (HM) measures. - " Reviewing the PW. - " Preparing small projects. - " Preparing correspondence.
+Management costs should be tracked on the Project Worksheet (PW) as a regular cost associated with the project. - Funding for DAC is subject to the same cost share as other Public Assistance (PA) funding. - Examples of eligible activities for DAC reimbursement: - " Site inspections. - Developing detailed site-specific damage description. - " Evaluating Section 406 hazard mitigation (HM) measures. - " Reviewing the PW. - " Preparing small projects. - Preparing correspondence.

-- " Travel expenses. - " Collecting, copying, filing, or submitting documents to support the claim. - " Requesting disbursement of PA funds. - " Grant Closeout activities. - If the Subrecipient (Applicant) has tracked similar costs in the past as indirect costs, then those costs cannot be claimed as DAC in subsequent projects. - Both labor and travel expenses must be tracked for individual employees, and must be applicable to a single project. - " NOTE: If a Subrecipient (Applicant) chooses to fly in a Consultant / Specialist to address an issue that spans several projects, the travel for that Specialist would NOT be eligible for DAC. - Claimed DAC must be reasonable to be approved: - " The type of employee and skill level must be appropriate for activity performed.
+- " Travel expenses. - Collecting, copying, filing, or submitting documents to support the claim. - " Requesting disbursement of PA funds. - " Grant Closeout activities. - If the Subrecipient (Applicant) has tracked similar costs in the past as indirect costs, then those costs cannot be claimed as DAC in subsequent projects. - Both labor and travel expenses must be tracked for individual employees, and must be applicable to a single project. - " NOTE: If a Subrecipient (Applicant) chooses to fly in a Consultant / Specialist to address an issue that spans several projects, the travel for that Specialist would NOT be eligible for DAC. - Claimed DAC must be reasonable to be approved: - " The type of employee and skill level must be appropriate for activity performed.
 For example if a highly skilled engineer performs basic clerical functions, FEMA will only fund based on clerical employee pay rate. - " The level of effort required to perform the activity is considered.
-FEMA states that it will base its determination on the effort that FEMA staff uses to perform similar activities. - " FEMA generally considers 3% of the total project costs to be reasonable DAC.
-Any Subrecipient (Applicant) seeking a higher percentage for DAC needs to document the extra costs and provide a persuasive explanation of why they are reasonable. - A Subrecipient's (Applicant's) costs associated with appealing a FEMA decision may be eligible for reimbursement as DAC.
+FEMA states that it will base its determination on the effort that FEMA staff uses to perform similar activities. - " For disasters declared prior to August 25, 2017, FEMA generally considers 3% of the total project costs to be reasonable DAC.
+Any Subrecipient (Applicant) seeking a higher percentage for DAC needs to document the extra costs and provide a persuasive explanation of why they are reasonable.
+For disasters declared after August 25, 2017, FEMA has implemented PA Alternative Procedures that allow Subrecipients (Applicants) to receive up to 5% of eligible costs in DAC. - A Subrecipient's (Applicant's) costs associated with appealing a FEMA decision may be eligible for reimbursement as DAC.
 The costs will only be held eligible if the appeal results in an increase in grant funding.